QuimDJ/C4M6/README.md

-# CURS: Advanced Rust – Lifetimes, Iterators, Testing & Randomness
+# Advanced Rust – Lifetimes, Iterators, Testing & Randomness
-## Mòdul 6: Date times with crono
+## Date times with crono
 In this module, we will explore the chrono crate for handling date and time in Rust.
 You’ll learn to work with NaiveDate, DateTime, and TimeDelta, manipulating and formatting time and converting between timezones.
 By the end of the module, you’ll be ready to implement date and time logic in your applications.

 The NaiveDate Struct